 The same is true in the case of burglary (or suspicion of burglary).
 Although according to statistics older people have lower chances of property crime than younger adults in the U.S. (source), elderly persons who live alone are at a higher risk.

-It’s waterproof, has a fall-detection feature and doesn’t require charging (works with replaceable battery).
+It’s waterproof, has a fall-detection feature, and comes with a charging dock.

 The good thing is that you can cancel the service anytime if you’re not satisfied as it doesn’t require a commitment.

 MobileHelp Smart is a smartwatch that has many functionalities.
-It features durable hardware with water and dust resistance, GPS location tracking, 4G cellular connection, built-in heart rate sensor, and U.S. based emergency monitoring.
+It features durable hardware with water and dust resistance, GPS location tracking, a 4G cellular connection, a built-in heart rate sensor, and U.S.-based emergency monitoring.
 It comes with a health app that is powered by Samsung.

 Apple Watch is a well-known brand and many older adults already own one.
-While it’s true that Apple Watch isn’t designed to be an emergency device in the first place, it can do the job pretty well.
-Apple Watch 4 comes with fall-detection and Emergency SOS features.
+While it’s true that the Apple Watch isn’t designed to be an emergency device in the first place, it can do the job pretty well.
+Apple Watch Series 4 or later comes with fall detection and Emergency SOS features.
 It’s also capable of basic ECG recording that in certain situations can be pretty useful.

 Unlike the above-mentioned watches, Apple Watch can serve as a non-monitored medical alert device.
 In case of an emergency, by holding down the side button the watch calls 911 and also notifies the pre-defined contacts.